SAFETY COMES FIRST

 We’re here for you every step of your Lyft experience.

-We screen every single driver, and if someone doesn’t pass our professionally-administered background checks, they can’t join us.
+If someone doesn’t pass our professionally-administered background checks, they can’t drive for Lyft.
 It’s as simple as that.

 Drivers must submit a valid driver's license, social security number, vehicle insurance, and more (some states have additional requirements).

 Our background checks include: a social security number trace, a nationwide criminal search, a county court records search, a federal criminal search, as well as a US Department of Justice 50-state sex offender registry search.

 Anyone whose background check shows violent crimes, sexual offenses, or other disqualifying felonies is not allowed to drive on the platform.
 Learn more.

 We don’t stop after just one background check.
 Continuous background checks allow us to quickly deactivate any drivers with disqualifying criminal convictions.
 In addition, we’re soon launching continuous driving record checks in partnership with SambaSafety.